DivyaPandey-in/-Network-Reconnaissance-using-Nmap/README.md

 ### Analysis

-This confirmed that Kali Linux could resolve the target IP address to its MAC address.
+- This confirmed that Kali Linux could resolve the target IP address to its MAC address.

-IP Address
-192.168.56.102
+- IP Address: 192.168.56.102
       ↓
      ARP
       ↓
 MAC Address
 08:00:27:22:3A:D9

-ARP stands for Address Resolution Protocol.
+- ARP stands for Address Resolution Protocol.
-It is used on an IPv4 local network to find the MAC address associated with an IP address.
+- It is used on an IPv4 local network to find the MAC address associated with an IP address.

 ### Screenshot